uhd-urz/properpath/docs/tutorial.md

 ## Is a `file` or a `dir`?

-A `ProperPath` instance will determine if the path is a file or a directory during instance creation, and store it in `kind` attribute.
+A `ProperPath` instance stores whether the path is a file or a directory in the `kind` attribute.
 If the path doesn't exist beforehand, `PropePath` will try to assume it from the path's extension.
 `ProperPath` also knows how to handle special files like `/dev/null`.

 ```{ .python .no-copy title="Python REPL" linenums="0" }